 Julie Wright, MFT

 Julie is a licensed psychotherapist working with infants, children and adults, exploring attachment, mindfulness and empathic communication.
-Her background is in infant mental health and child psychology, with a specialization in baby and child sleep issues.
-She created the content and curriculum for the Wright Parent & Me classes in Los Angeles.
+Her background is in infant mental health and child psychology, with a focus on baby and child sleep issues.
+She created the content and curriculum for the Wright Parent & Me classes in LA.
 Julie trained at Cedars Sinai Early Childhood Center and co-founded a program for parents and babies from 0-3 at LA Child Guidance Clinic.
 She believes development is optimized and relationships thrive when there is an emotional connection.
-Her background also includes the “school of life,” as the mother of an adult son.
+Her background also includes the “school of life,” as the mother of a young adult son.

 Julie co-authored three books, The Happy Sleeper; A Science-Backed Guide to Helping Your Baby Get a Good Night’s Sleep – Newborn to School Age, Now Say This: The Right Words to Solve Every Parenting Dilemma Penguin Random House and Generation Sleepless, Why Teens and Tweens Aren’t Sleeping Enough and How We Can Help Them.